0atman/noboilerplate/scripts/37-functional-rust.md

 ### Rust's Functional Features

-1. Cofigurable Closures (move or borrow)
+1. Configurable Closures (move or borrow)
 2. Dataclasses (Enums)
 3. Lazy Evaluation (limited with iterators, unlimited with macros)
 4. Tail call recursion (with the `tailcall` crate, and in the future `become` keyword)